All Episodes

 It was OJ working together to get Nicole killed.

-We're gonna go over his past, the gang time so that this all makes sense.
+We're going to go over his past, the gang knives, so that this all makes sense.

 What's up, guys?